Andrew Henderson

 Thailand

-• Food Cost: Thailand is world-renowned for its flavourful food.
-Whether you go for its street food or fine dining, the country will not disappoint you.
-Street food can cost you under $2, while dining out in a Michelin-star restaurant will cost you nearly $50.
-The country is rich in options – whether it be accommodation or food.
+• Food Cost: Thailand is renowned for its food; whether you choose street food or fine dining, the country does not disappoint.
+Street food is available for a few dollars, while at the other end of the spectrum, dining out in a Michelin-star restaurant will cost around US$80 per person.

-• Healthcare costs: Thailand is not only one of Asia’s most affordable countries but also pretty famous for medical tourism.
-People from all over the world visit Thailand for several medical procedures that cost an arm and a leg back home.
+• Healthcare costs: Thailand is well-known for medical tourism.
 The country offers high-quality and affordable healthcare services.
-Moreover, almost all specialists can speak English, and most are trained in the US or the UK.
-An initial visit to a specialist will barely cost you a few dollars.
-Dental procedures are also ridiculously cheap in Thailand.
+Moreover, almost all specialists can speak English.
+The cost of an initial visit to a specialist is minimal and dental procedures are ridiculously cheap in Thailand.

 Indonesia